 Benjamin Franklin, often called "the first American," is a beloved figure in American history for the important role he played in shaping the country.
 His many achievements have made him a bona fide legend.
-He's well known as an inventor, scientist, politician.
-But could he also be a murderer?
+He's well-known as an inventor, scientist and politician.

 But could he have also been a murderer?
 Was one of America's most venerated Founding Fathers, the man depicted on the U.S. $100 bill, a criminal of the worst kind?

 Or is there a better explanation for why more than 1,000 human bone pieces were discovered in the basement of his former home?